icei-pucminas/ti2-cc-disponibilidade-de-estoque/documentacao/relatorio_final.md

     2.1.
 Requisitos funcionais

-Enumere os requisitos funcionais previstos para a sua aplicação.
-Use a tabela abaixo para enumerá-lo.
-Esses requisitos devem estar de acordo com as definições do modelo de negócio.
+A tabela a seguir apresenta os requisitos do projeto, identificando a prioridade em que os mesmos devem ser entregues.

 | No.           | Descrição                       | Prioridade |
 | ------------- |:-------------------------------:| ----------:|